 The costs of supporting various programs and other activities have been summarized on a functional basis in the consolidated statements of activities.
 The consolidated financial statements report certain categories of expenses that are attributed to more than one program or supporting function.
 Therefore, expenses require allocation on a reasonable basis that is consistently applied.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
 Certain expenses are allocated among the academic programs, academic support, student services, auxiliary enterprises, management and general, and fundraising categories based on the square footage of the space utilized by the different University departments.
 These expenses include depreciation, interest, and utility expenses.
 Other expenses are allocated according to these same categories based on service requests.
 These expenses include information technology support services, and operations and maintenance services.
-Certain employee benefit expenses have been allocated among the same categories based on the number of benefits-eligible employees in the different University departments.
+Certain employee benefit expenses have been allocated among the different University departments.